Relief for the pain of waiting for AJAX elements on the page?

 Some Benefits Of Being Part of Real Professional Communities

-April 3, 2009 by testingjeff
+April 3, 2009

 A sign of the times, I know a handful of great testers and coders who’ve been laid off in recent months.
 One I just heard about today is Chris McMahon.
 I first encountered Chris as a contributor on the Watir, Software-testing, and Agile-testing mailing lists.
 At the time, I was QA Manager for a company that was having a rough time filling a position for a very technical API tester and test automation expert.
 I emailed Chris, one thing led to another, and I had the good fortune to work with Chris for a period.